 There is no single “perfect” or “designer” nose.
 Cosmetic nasal surgery simply brings the nose into harmony with the rest of the face.
 This can be accomplished by reducing the overall size, removing a bump, narrowing or widening the sides of the nose, or improving the details of the nasal tip and the angle between the nose and upper lip.
 Unbalanced, crooked, or curved noses can be straightened and made more symmetrical.
 From a functional standpoint, breathing can be improved and a deviated septum can be corrected.

 Simply put, the nostrils, nasal tip, bridge, or septum can be altered to achieve your desired look.
-Every patient pursues rhinoplasty for different reasons, but most candidates for nose surgery are bothered by:
+The procedure can be performed to improve:

 - The overall dimensions of the nose

 - A crooked or misaligned nasal bridge